Mastering Magnetism: Hall Effect Sensors and Applications for PCBs

 Hall Effect Sensors Need Strength

 Hall effect sensors require a low noise, high input, moderate gain amplifier to amplify the 30µV Hall voltage and the addition of a voltage regulator to hold current constant.
-The amplified output voltage of the sensor occurs only as a function of the magnetic field.
+The amplified output voltage of the Hall effect sensor occurs only as a function of the magnetic field.
 With all this, a Hall effect switch works as an ideal Hall sensor (thanks to the output voltage).

-A digital Hall effect sensor senses the magnetic field and switches state when it reaches the operating point.
-Decreasing the magnetic field until the sensor reaches its release point causes the sensor to return to its original state.
-The fundamental points for designing a Hall effect sensor circuit include:
+Digital Hall effect sensors senses the magnetic field and switches state when the sensor reaches the operating point.
+Decreasing the magnetic field until the magnetic sensor reaches its release point causes the Hall effect sensor to return to its original state.
+The fundamental points for designing Hall effect sensors include:

 - Determining the physical quantity to be sensed